Stan2dor/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope
+  When you declare a variable in a function, you can access this variable only within the function.
+You can’t get this variable once you get out of it.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+  Whenever you create a function within another function, you have created a closure.
+The inner function is the closure.
+This closure is usually returned so you can use the outer function’s variables at a later time.
+Since closures have access to the variables in the outer function, they are usually used for two things:
+    1. To control side effects
+    2. To create private variables

 ## Introduction